 Post-Master’s Doctor of Nursing Practice

-Our Post-Master’s Doctor of Nursing Practice (PMDNP) program uses a flexible, hybrid approach that balances online and in-person learning, and is designed for practice and service leaders who want to make a significant impact in practice innovation.
+Our Post-Master’s Doctor of Nursing Practice (PMDNP) program uses a comprehensive online program designed for practice and service leaders who want to make a significant impact in practice innovation.

 Penn Nursing has been a leader in the science and practice of nursing since 1886, and continues to be at the forefront of advancing science, delivering solutions, and shaping health policy and practice to engender a healthier future.